 Let’s get started with our first area, your bathroom!

 Did you know the space where you get ready in the morning directly influences your energy?

 Waste time looking for your hairbrush or knock over two bottles of moisturizer to get to your shampoo and you’re stressed before you even leave your bathroom for breakfast.
 These small inconveniences have a heavy energetic effect on your mood.

-Even if you have a supportive morning routine like journaling or meditating, waking up to cluttered space will raise your stress levels.
+Even if you have a supportive morning routine like journaling or meditating, waking up to bathroom clutter will weigh you down.